davidby332/quickstart/content/post/rich-content.md

 - Analysis Group, Associate in Health Care Litigation and Data Science, Boston, 2019--Present

-  - Managed teams of analysts in building models using large scale patient claims data to calculate damages in healthcare litigation.
+  - Managing teams of one to three analysts in building models using large scale patient claims data to understand pharmaceutical markets as part of healthcare litigation.
+  - Using econometric models to analyze the effects of illegal physician advertising on prescribing.
+A result of which was a reduction in damages to our client of 96%.
-  - Collaborated on data science projects using NLP to analyze the similarity of patents by rival pharmaceutical companies.
+  - Collaborating on data science projects using NLP to analyze the similarity of patents by rival pharmaceutical companies.
-  - Developed machine learning training materials in Python and R.
-  - Built interactive dashboards, incorporating feeds from APIs, for clients to understand opioid use across states and time.
+  - Incorporating data from APIs into interactive dashboards to successfully help clients understand opioid prescribing across states and time.
+  - Developing machine learning training materials in Python and R.

 - University of Minnesota, Lead Instructor for Principles of Macroeconomics, Minneapolis, 2014--2019

-  - Collaborating and leading a team of 15 teaching assistants and instructors to create learning resources.
+  - Collaborated and leading a team of 15 teaching assistants and instructors to create learning resources.
-  - Communicating these learning resources to over 700 students through seminars, lectures and online learning.
+  - Communicated these learning resources to over 700 students through seminars, lectures and online learning.
   - Received the Distinguished Instructor Award 10 times, for obtaining a rating above 90\% in student feedback evaluations.

 - Analysis Group, Summer Associate Consultant, Washington, D.C., 2017